simplesamlphp/simplesamlphp/docs/simplesamlphp-automated_metadata.md

 :	Same as the option with the same name at the metadata set level.
 This option has precedence when both are specified,
 	allowing a more fine grained configuration for every metadata source.

+`whitelist`
+:   Array of Entity IDs to keep.

 After you have configured the metadata sources, you need to give the web-server write access to the output directories.
 Following the previous example: